krikera/python-shell-exp/README.md

   - `2>`: Redirect standard error to a file (write mode).
   - `2>>`: Redirect standard error to a file (append mode).
   - `<`: Redirect standard input from a file.

+- **Pipes**:
+  Connect multiple commands together with the pipe operator (`|`):
+  - Redirect the output of one command as input to another
+  - Chain multiple commands together in a pipeline
+  - Combine pipes with redirections for complex command sequences
+  - Both built-in and external commands support piping

 - **Environment Variables**:
   Full support for environment variable management: